Antigua and Barbuda - Country Profile

 Noncommunicable diseases and risk factors

-In Antigua and Barbuda, the prevalence of overweight and obesity among people aged 15 and older was 48% in 2016.
+In Antigua and Barbuda, the prevalence of overweight and obesity was 62.7% in 2022.

 In 2015, the reported prevalence of arterial hypertension (high blood pressure) among people aged 18 years or older was 23.4%, an increase of 0.3 percentage points compared to 2000 (23.1%).
 The prevalence of diabetes mellitus, which stood at 7.7% in 2000, increased to 11.5% in 2014.